BereketB44/URL-Shortner/steps.md

 2. COnfgiure database IN APP.PROPERTIES
 3. Configure actuator
 4. show actuator/health endpoint
-5. talk about env variables and profiles in spring boot.
-6. deploy early.
-7. Show on sketch what teh app and pg are doing.
-8. create a new account on render.com
-9. create a new pg database on render.com
-10. Connect to it from intellij
-11. Create DOCKerfile
-12. connect repo to render.com

 13. Create an AuthController, AuthService, AuthRequestDto, AuthResponseDto, UserRepository, User, IAuthService.
 14. Create a signup and login endpoint.
 15. Create a global exception handler and custom exception.